constellation-app/constellation/CoreGraphFramework/src/au/gov/asd/tac/constellation/graph/docs/example-file-reader-python.md

-Because the JSON document is designed for storage rather than graph manipulation, it is more difficult to find results for queries such as 'find all transactions with the same country at both ends'.
+Because the JSON document is designed for storage rather than graph manipulation, it is more difficult to find results for queries such as "find all transactions with the same country at both ends".